 By Joe Lewis - Staff Writer

-May 1, 2013 — The Journal-Times has learned that Olive Hill City Council member Tony Williams has submitted a letter of resignation, effective April 30, due to his work-related relocation to Western Kentucky.
+Olive Hill City Council member Tony Williams has submitted a letter of resignation, effective April 30, due to his work-related relocation to Western Kentucky.

 In a telephone interview last Wednesday, Williams went into more detail as to why he chose to give up his Council seat.

 “It’s been a very tough year.
-I’ve had death in the family, my home burned, and the job market in Eastern Kentucky has all but dried up, forcing me to look for work elsewhere.
-For this reasons, I felt that resigning was the right thing to do,” Williams said.
+I’ve had a death in the family, my home burned, and the job market in Eastern Kentucky has all but dried up, forcing me to look for work elsewhere.
+For these reasons, I felt that resigning was the right thing to do,” Williams said.

 Williams was appointed last December to fill the seat of longtime Council member Kenny Fankell, who himself was appointed to fill the office of mayor following the resignation of Danny Sparks.

-With now two vacancies to fill, the remaining Council members have a tight window in which to fill the seats.
+Now, with two vacancies to fill, the remaining City Council members have a tight window in which to fill the seats.

 Council has 30 days from the date the resignations become effective to appoint replacements.